Documentation

 "total number of failed pixels with probability of failure greater than failure_threshold"

-Sed.Stream.Flow and
+Sed.Stream.Flow

 Sed.Road.Flow